GondaF98/mcule/README.md

 Write a management command (`mol/management/commands/load_compounds.py`) that iterates over the SMILES string entries (lines in the data file) and load them into the database in the following way:

-- Create a compound if it is not in the database yet thus duplicate compounds are not allowed.
+- Create a compound only if it is not in the database yet thus duplicate compounds are not allowed.
 Use the `Compound` model in `mol/models.py` to store them, you have to write the missing model field definitions.
 - If the compound is a multicomponent compound create component relations for the "parent" compound.
 Use the `ComponentRelation` model in `mol/models.py` and write the missing model field definitions.
 So for example for the `A.B.B` compound you should create the following relations: parent: `A.B.B`, components: `A` with multiplicity 1, `B` with multiplicity 2.